 Enter the new world of online shopping.
 Although it’s still nascent in Uganda like most African states, online shopping is beginning to pick the interest of casual shoppers like myself.
 There are currently over 10 online stores in Uganda and over 5 shipping companies that enable you shop around the world.
 So if you can’t find that latest laptop on Kilimall, then you can ship it from Amazon thanks to folks like Goodsexpress.
 But why shop online?
 Here are 7 reasons why you are missing out if you don’t already shop online.

 Convenience is probably the most popular reason why most people now shop online.
 The hassle of having to beat traffic jam, find parking for your car, watch over the kids, carry bags etc is all taken away.
-You simply have to open your computer or smartphone, log on to a popular shopping site like Amazon or eBay (we recommend Goods express for shipping to Uganda), browse items and checkout.
+You simply have to open your computer or smartphone, log on to a popular shopping site like Amazon or eBay, browse items and checkout.
 Items will be delivered to your door-step or a convenient pick-up location for case of shopping and shipping companies like Goods express.
 That’s what really ticks about online shopping

 2. Endless choice of products